livingdocsIO/documentation/contribution-guidelines/collaboration/new-repository.md

 # What to do when creating a new repository

 Always use the `livingdocs-automation` user, not your private account when adding integrations.
+Be careful to not leak any secrets when creating public repositories.

 - Github Organization Settings:
   - [Allow the team and machine users access](https://github.com/orgs/upfrontIO/teams)